Industrial Hemp Pilot Program in North Carolina

 The 113th Congress made significant changes to U.S. policies regarding industrial hemp during the omnibus farm bill debate.
 The Agricultural Act of 2014 (P.L.
 113-79) provided that certain research institutions and state departments of agriculture may grow industrial hemp, as part of an agricultural pilot program, if allowed under state laws where the institution or state department of agriculture is located.
 The FY2015 appropriations (P.L.
 113-235) further blocked federal law enforcement authorities from interfering with state agencies, growers, and agricultural research.
 (From "Hemp as an agricultural commodity," Congressional Research Service)

 Hemp production has been legalized in North Carolina, but only as part of the state's pilot program as allowed under federal law.
 As such, it will still be awhile before the first fields are planted.
 The N.C.
 General Assembly passed Senate Bill 313 in 2015, allowing the Industrial Hemp Commission to develop the rules and licensing structure necessary to stay within federal laws.
 The law was modified in 2016 in House Bill 992.
-The Industrial Hemp Commission has adopted temporary rules for review in February 2017.
+The Industrial Hemp Commission adopted temporary rules for review in February 2017.
+The Rules Review Commission of the Office of Administrative Hearings voted to approve these rules Feb.
+16.

 USDA report: Industrial Hemp in the United States: Status and Market Potential (2000)